elkanamol/bbg_uart/README.md

 - Send data through a UART port
 - Receive data from a UART port
 - Create a loopback test using physical pins
+- Handle errors gracefully in serial communication

 The code provides a practical example of serial communication fundamentals that are essential for embedded systems development.

 ## Components

-- **uart.h/uart.c**: Core UART initialization and configuration functions
+- **uart.h/uart.c**: Core UART initialization and configuration functions with configurable baudrate
 - **send.c**: Application that sends "Hello world" messages over UART
 - **receive.c**: Application that receives and displays messages from UART
 - **makefile**: Build script to compile the applications